open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 for processor to do any cleanup required.

 Shutdown should be called only once for each `Processor` instance.
-After the call to shutdown subsequent calls to `onStart`, `onEnd`, or `flush` are not allowed.
+After the call to shutdown subsequent calls to `onStart`, `onEnd`, or `forceFlush` are not allowed.

 Shutdown should not block indefinitely.
 Language library authors can decide if they want to make the shutdown timeout configurable.

-##### Flush()
+##### ForceFlush()

 Export all ended spans to the configured `Exporter` that have not yet been exported.

-`Flush` should only be called in cases where it is absolutely necessary, such as when using some FaaS providers that may suspend the process after an invocation, but before the `Processor` exports the completed spans.
+`ForceFlush` should only be called in cases where it is absolutely necessary, such as when using some FaaS providers that may suspend the process after an invocation, but before the `Processor` exports the completed spans.

-`Flush` should not block indefinitely.
+`ForceFlush` should not block indefinitely.
 Language library authors can decide if they want to make the flush timeout configurable.

 #### Built-in span processors